Helen2000-analyst/Tech-Employee-Dashboard/README.md

  - Departments with high workload (Engineering, Research) should be assessed for burnout risk.
  - Implement training and development programs to upskill lower-level developers into higher positions.

+### Conclusion

+This project analyzed online shopper behavior to predict whether a visitor will complete a purchase.
+After performing exploratory data analysis and testing multiple machine learning models, Logistic Regression achieved the best performance with an accuracy of approximately 89%.

+The analysis revealed that factors such as product page visits, page value, and visitor type significantly influence purchase decisions.
+These insights demonstrate how machine learning can help e-commerce businesses better understand customer behavior and improve marketing strategies.

+Future improvements could include addressing class imbalance, tuning model parameters, and incorporating additional behavioral features to further enhance predictive performance.